CopernicaMarketingSoftware/Documentation/Mailerq/5.11/message-store-options.md

 is needed to connect to MongoDB.

+## S3 specifics

+MailerQ user for S3 bucket needs `s3:PutLifecycleConfiguration` permission to setup the lifecycle policy (equivalent of TTL in other message stores).

 ## MongoDB specifics

 The address string to connect to MongoDB is directly passed to the MongoDB